lightning-core/lightning/communications/low/AmikoPay.md

 ###Future design change: use UDP instead of TCP
 Since our need to receive clarity over whether a message has arrive exceed what TCP provides, the higher-level design performs its own message retransmission mechanism.
-Under these circumstances, TCP offers little advantage; a switch to UDP is planned.
+Under these circumstances, TCP offers little advantage; it might be possible to switch to UDP.
 Message separation is trivial in UDP; all messages are expected to fit in the max UDP message size of 65k bytes.

-TBD is whether UDP works well over TOR: this is highly desirable.
+A real problem with UDP is that it currently does not work well over the TOR network.
+It is highly desirable to make Amiko Pay work over TOR.

 Also TBD is how to let bi-directional UDP work well with NAT routers, considering the P2P nature of the network.
 In some cases, people might connect